-The permanent collection features over 27,000 artworks and continues to grow through endowment income, gifts of art, and gifts of funds to purchase artworks.
-Major collection strengths include Mesoamerican art, old master paintings and drawings, nineteenth-century French art, nineteenth-century photography, and the art of Ivan Mestrovic.
-While our old master collections feature numerous subjects relating to Christianity and Catholicism, our holdings also include Native American, Latino, African, African-American, and contemporary art—as represented within the collection section of this website.
+The permanent collection features over 30,000 artworks and continues to grow through endowment income, gifts of art, and gifts of funds to purchase artworks.
+Major collection strengths include Mesoamerican art, old master paintings and drawings, nineteenth-century French art, nineteenth-century photography, and the art of Ivan Meštrović.
+While our Old Master collections feature numerous subjects relating to Christianity and Catholicism, our holdings also include Native American, Latinx, African, African-American, and contemporary art—as represented within the collection section of this website.

-The Museum presents ten to twelve special exhibitions each year, many of which are augmented by scholarly publications.
+The Museum presents eight to ten special exhibitions each year, many of which are augmented by scholarly publications.
 Current exhibitions are described in that section of this website.

-One curator of education designs programs for the academic community and a second is responsible for outreach to the local community, primarily to school children.
+Two curators of education design programs for the academic community and an additional two are responsible for outreach to the local community, primarily to schoolchildren.

-I invite you to learn more about the Museum at this website, and I especially encourage you to visit the Museum.
-There is no equivalent to the unique experience gained by standing in the presence of original artworks, which assist us in better understanding who we are as individuals and as members of specific communities and ages.
+The Snite Museum Staff invite you to learn more about the Museum through the various sections of this website, and especially encourage you to visit the Museum.
+There is no equivalent to the unique experience gained by standing in the presence of original artworks, which assists us in better understanding who we are as individuals and as members of specific communities.